bio4j/bio4j-titan/docs/Bio4jAWSReleases.md

 ### Whole version

 This version includes all modules and weighs **~1.2 TB**.
-Apart from the aforementioned you the following modules are available :
+Apart from the aforementioned, the following modules are available:

 - UniRef
 - UniProtUniRef